The Ilgen Model: Why Feedback Reception Is a Recipient Problem

 |---|---|---|

-| High Depth (Neuroticism) | Defensive reception; emotional overwhelm; avoidance | Relational safety first; behaviour-focused language; processing time; no urgency |
+| High Depth (Neuroticism) | Negative emotional reaction to feedback that is no less favourable than anyone else's (Smither et al., 2005); defensive reception and avoidance proposed but unmeasured | Relational safety first; behaviour-focused language; processing time; no urgency |

-| Very high Discipline (Conscientiousness) | Threat to competence self-image; rejection of feedback threatening core identity | Process framing; specific remediation path; strengths acknowledged before gaps |
+| Very high Discipline (Conscientiousness) | Strong follow-through on development; investment in a competent self-image may make critical feedback read as identity threat (hypothesis, not a finding) | Process framing; specific remediation path; strengths acknowledged before gaps |

-| High Presence (Extraversion) | Poor absorption of written or delayed feedback | Real-time verbal delivery; interactive conversation; minimal documentation |
+| High Presence (Extraversion) | More likely to request further feedback; poorer absorption of written or delayed feedback is plausible but untested | Real-time verbal delivery; interactive conversation; minimal documentation |

-| High Bond (Agreeableness) | Social acquiescence without behaviour change | Concrete behavioural commitments; follow-up on observable change; resist warm acknowledgement as evidence of integration |
+| High Bond (Agreeableness) | Social acquiescence without behaviour change; widely observed, not quantified | Concrete behavioural commitments; follow-up on observable change; resist warm acknowledgement as evidence of integration |

-| High Vision (Openness) | Intellectual engagement without personal application | Goal connection; self-directed change design; ownership of implementation |
+| High Vision (Openness) | Intellectual engagement that may not convert; positively related to improvement when it does | Goal connection; self-directed change design; ownership of implementation |

 Design Feedback Delivery Around Who Actually Receives It